pingcap/blog/tidb-community-upgrade.md

 ![Figure 1.
 Old Community Structure](media/tidb-community-old-structure.png)

-<center>Figure 1 Old Community Structure</center>
+<center>Figure 1.
+Old Community Structure</center>

-The old community was mainly geared towards TiDB developer groups.
+The old community was mainly geared towards the TiDB Developer Group.
 The main roles are Maintainer, Committer, Contributor, etc., among which:

 * Committer: Recommended by Maintainer or PMC as a Contributor who has made a significant contribution to TiDB.
-Need to complete at least one feature or fix a major bug.
+Must have completed at least one feature or fixed a major bug.

 * Maintainer: The planner and designer of the project, with the right to merge branches into the master, generated from Committer.
+A Maintainer should:

-A Maintainer must demonstrate good judgment and sense of responsibility for the health of the subproject.
-A maintainer must set up the technical direction directly or by delegating the responsibilities and make or approve design decisions for the subproject.
+    - demonstrate good judgment and sense of responsibility for the health of the subprojects
+    - set up the technical direction directly or by delegating the responsibilities
+    - make or approve design decisions for the subprojects

 It can be seen in the old community structure that the growing TiDB user community that has been essential for product polishing and upgrading was obscured, and that the responsibilities for the roles in the developer community and the relationship between the roles are relatively simple.
 Therefore, we decided to include the TiDB user community in the new community structure while providing the TiDB developer community with clearly defined roles, rights, and responsibilities.
 At the same time, some new roles and new organizations have been introduced.
 Let's take a closer look.

 ## New community structure